 Choice of light bulbs

-Participants chose between keeping (“leave the”) or switching (“switch to”) the two types of light bulbs: Incandescent (INC) or Compact fluorescent (CFL).
+Participants in the LED-status quo or CFL-status quo conditions needed to choose between keeping (“leave the”) or switching (“switch to”) the two types of light bulbs: LED or CFL.
+Participants in the control-status quo condition chose which of the two types of light bulbs to install: LED or CFL.

 Direct implied endorsement